Training and progression

 The minimum entry requirements for a PGDE for secondary education, covering ages 11 to 18, are:

-- an undergraduate degree, validated by a UK university or an undergraduate degree of equivalent standard from an institution outside the UK.
-The degree should normally contain teaching subject qualifying credits (TSQCs) which relate to the subject you wish to teach and should be relevant to the teaching of this subject in Scottish secondary schools.
-To qualify to teach more than one subject (known as dual qualification status), appropriate credit points will be required for entry to both subjects
+- The degree should normally contain teaching subject qualifying credits (TSQCs) which relate to the subject you wish to teach and should be relevant to the teaching of this subject in Scottish secondary schools.
+To qualify to teach more than one subject (known as dual qualification status), appropriate credit points will be required for entry to both subjects.

 - a national qualification in English at SCQF level 6 (eg higher grade) or an accepted equivalent